 In the semester in which students take IMDM227, a portfolio will be submitted consisting of documentation or examples of selected artistic, digital media and computing projects.
 Students must also include a statement of interest in the major.
 Based on a review of this portfolio students will be invited to continue in the major.
 A minimum grade point average of 2.0 in all courses is required at this time.

-In this track, more artistically inclined students complete a Bachelor of Arts degree through the College of Arts and Humanities.
-The art track requires the core sequence of IMDM courses, seven courses in studio art, and two computing courses, in addition to general education campus requirements.
+The Bachelor of Arts in Emerging Creatives focuses on design and concept exploration from an aesthetic and artistic frame.
+Students take the same core sequence of art courses as Studio Art majors while taking computing courses in understanding and coding digital media.
+The Emerging Creatives degree pathway requires the core sequence of IMDM courses, seven courses in studio art, and two computing courses, in addition to general education campus requirements.
 The first year of requirements overlap with the studio art major, so students can decide after 30 credits whether to major in IMDM or ARTT.